TrainWeb.org Facebook Page

 Map: Ba 35 B 11 Topographic Maps

-The transformation of the Jones Falls valley from bucolic to bustling began in earnest when the NC opened Charles Street Station in 1873.
+The transformation of the Jones Falls valley from bucolic to bustling began in earnest when NC opened Charles Street Station in 1873.
 The site, a broad riverbank, had been slated for a reservoir.
 The timing coincided with the opening of the Union and B&P Tunnels that not only connected east and west Baltimore, but also created a route linking the major US northeast cities, one that broke the B&O's control of long-distance railroading to/from Maryland.

 The station was served by NC trains, as well as those of the Baltimore & Potomac, Philadelphia, Wilmington & Baltimore (all three PRR associates), plus Western Maryland, making it the first Union Station at this location.

-The NC positioned this station at an angle relative to the local streets, just as its B&S predecessor had done with Calvert Station.
+NC positioned this station at an angle relative to the local streets, just as its B&S predecessor had done with Calvert Station.
 In the photo, Charles Street's bridge over the Jones Falls appears to be fairly new.

 Link: B&S track marker (Timonium)